hermannm/gruvbox-plain/README.md

 3. Click `...` in the top right of the tab
 4. Click `Install from VSIX...`, and select the downloaded `.vsix` file

 Now `gruvbox-plain-warm` and `gruvbox-plain-cold` should be available as color themes!
+I recommend installing [Gruvbox Material Icon Theme](https://marketplace.visualstudio.com/items?itemName=JonathanHarty.gruvbox-material-icon-theme) as well to complete the theme.

 ## Color Scheme